1938 World Men's Handball Championship

 The 1938 World Men's Handball Championship was the first ever handball World Championship.
 It was played in Germany on 5 and 6 February 1938.

 Contested by just 4 national teams, the tournament was won by hosts Germany.

+History

+Only two years before at the fourth IAHF congress the first international rules for indoor handball were created.
+The only game between indoor handball national teams had been played between the Danish and Swedish teams in Copenhagen on 8 March 1935.
+Sweden had won 18 to 12.
+In Germany and Austria indoor handball was not regularly played and they had no international appearance yet.
+An unofficial German national team like team played at tournament in Copenhagen on 28 August 1934.

 Venues

 All games were played in the Deutschlandhalle in Berlin.
-The court had the dimensions 50 × 25 meter (today 40 × 20 meter).
+The court had the dimensions 50 × 25 meter (today 40 × 20 meter) and the games were 2 × 15 minutes (today (2× 30 minutes).

 Squads

 Referees

 One referee from Denmark and two from Germany were refereeing the games.